UmmH3/malaria-health/README.md

 Check for outliers,negative values and missing values.Box plots used to identify outliers

-* Data Distribution:
+* DATA DISTRIBUTION:

-Histogram of yearly malaria cases.
+* Histogram of yearly malaria cases.

 * Malaria trend by WHO REGION
 Aggregated data by WHO region to understand the regional burden of malaria with the use of a bar chart to visualise